How Soybeans are exported

 The soybean export process involves several steps, starting with cultivation and harvesting.

-After harvesting, the beans are separated and cleaned before being transported to storage facilities where they undergo further processing.
+After harvesting, the grains are sorted and cleaned before being transported to storage facilities where they undergo further processing.

 To ensure quality control and prevent pest contamination during transit, strict regulations govern all aspects of exports.